Operator Capability Levels

 PostgreSQL that can be integrated and adapted to your context.

 Standard output logging of PostgreSQL error messages in JSON format

-Every log message is delivered to standard output in JSON format, with first level
+Every log message is delivered to standard output in JSON format, with the first level

 definition of the timestamp, the log level and the type of log entry, such as